DEVOTIONALS

 – their discernment (not judgment) would improve

-(basically, he was praying for them to have godly wisdom)
+(basically, he was praying for them to have Godly wisdom)

 – their purity would increase